isopink/isopink.github.io/_posts/2025-04-13-Linear Model ll.md

 In this time, We will discuss the rest of [Linear Model](https://isopink.github.io/Linear-Model-L/).
 The discussion will proceed in the following three parts:

-1. Review of Linear models
+1. Review of Nonlinear transforms

 2. Logistic Regression